stockmouton/stockmouton.github.io/articles/inflation.md

 ### Financial derivatives (FD)
 I'm not going to talk about them but you consider them as a bet.
 Any potential events in the financial market can be transformed into a contract.
 When you buy or sell one, you either bet for or against that event.

-Just as a quick example: a call option are a bet that the price of a company's share will reach a price level before or at a precise date.
+Just as a quick example: a call option are a bet that the price of a company's share will increase and reach a price level before or at a precise date.

 ### The markets graph
 <!-- TODO: draw this graph -->
 <div class="stockmouton-data" style="display:none; width:1000px; margin-left:-150px;">
 source,target,type,position

 </div>